alim-55/KICKXX/README.md

 KICKXX is a cutting-edge Flutter app designed to cater to the dynamic sneaker market in Bangladesh.
-Developed by [Your Name or Your Team Name], this app offers a seamless shopping experience for sneaker enthusiasts, providing access to a diverse range of premium footwear.
+This app offers a seamless shopping experience for sneaker enthusiasts, providing access to a diverse range of premium footwear.

 Key Features: